BioDT/uc-grassland/README.md

 https://joinup.ec.europa.eu/software/page/eupl

 ## Funding
-This project has received funding from the European Union's Horizon Europe Research and Innovation Programme under grant agreement No 101057437 (BioDT project, https://doi.org/10.3030/101057437).
+The BioDT project has received funding from the European Union's Horizon Europe Research and Innovation Programme under grant agreement No 101057437 (BioDT project, https://doi.org/10.3030/101057437).
 The authors acknowledge the EuroHPC Joint Undertaking and CSC - IT Center for Science Ltd., Finland for awarding this project access to the EuroHPC supercomputer LUMI, hosted by CSC - IT Center for